Skip to main content

 Testosterone’s influence on cognition is mediated both directly, through androgen receptors in the brain, and indirectly, through its aromatization to estradiol within neurons.
 This dual action makes it a critical hormone for male brain health.

 Observational studies have consistently shown that men with lower levels of free testosterone are at a higher risk for developing Alzheimer’s disease.
-While clinical trials on for cognitive enhancement have yielded mixed results, this is likely due to variations in study design, patient populations, and the specific cognitive domains assessed.
+While clinical trials on testosterone therapy for cognitive enhancement have yielded mixed results, this is likely due to variations in study design, patient populations, and the specific cognitive domains assessed.

 The American College of Physicians currently advises against initiating testosterone therapy solely for cognitive improvement, but recognizes its potential role within a broader treatment plan for hypogonadism.
 The following table summarizes the findings of several key trials and their implications for clinical practice.